cawado/sda-dropwizard-commons/sda-commons-server-auth/README.md

 Multiple sources for public keys for verification of the signature can be configured.
 Each source may refer to a

 - certificate in PEM format
-- a authentication provider root url or
+- a authentication provider root URL or
-- an url providing a [`JSON Web Key Set`](https://tools.ietf.org/html/draft-ietf-jose-json-web-key-41#section-5)
+- an URL providing a [`JSON Web Key Set`](https://tools.ietf.org/html/draft-ietf-jose-json-web-key-41#section-5)

 The authentication can be disabled for use in test and development environments. **Be careful to NEVER disable authentication in production.**